patgiri/BionetBF/README.md

 # BionetBF
-To generate dataset
+To generate dataset, first compile

 $gcc data-gen-id_Kmer.c

+and then run the code

+$./a.out

-To compile the code
+To compile the main code

 $gcc BionetBF.c